bravebeaver2019/presence-system/README.md

 * dates are considered in UTZ for easiness

-* added a script under utils/sendScan.sh to send a simple scan.json object to the capture layer
+* added a script under utils/sendScan.sh to send a simple json scan object to the capture layer

 * in a real project I would rely on the multiple kafka docker images available, but for this demo I will just simply mock the infrastructure, in case we want to run on top or real kafka, just enable